emmawalshdev/The-Book-bar/README.md

 ### Database information
 - MongoDB (a project requirement):
   - This project utilizes MongoDB; a NoSQL database.
-  - MongoDB allows users to use “unstructured data.”
+  - MongoDB allows users to use unstructured data.
 This means you can build your application without having to first define the schema.
-  - The MongoDB database was chosen, as this is a requirement for the Milestone Three, code institute project.
+  - MongoDB was chosen, as this is a requirement for the Milestone Three, code institute project.

 - Take-away thoughts:
   - A pre-defined schema would have simplified the development of the overall project.
-  - Due to the drawbacks of the non-ACID compliance of NoSQL, an A SQL database structure would have suited this project better.
+  - Due to the drawbacks of NoSQL(non-ACID compliance), an SQL database structure would have suited this project better.

 ### Datatypes
   - The datatypes utilized in this project include the following: